-ACCOUNTING 2033AC and 2033ACO PRINCIPLES OF ACCOUNTING

-This course is designed to familiarize the student with the fundamental principles of accounting and their applications.
+ACCOUNTING 2033AC and 2033ACO\ PRINCIPLES OF ACCOUNTING This course is designed to familiarize the student with the fundamental principles of accounting and their applications.
 Lecture 2 hours, Laboratory 2 hours.
+Credit 3 hours

 NATURAL SCIENCES

 ANATOMY 1014AN HUMAN ANATOMY AND PHYSIOLOGY